-- 115.35 (1) (a) (intro.)
+115.35 (1) (a) (intro.)
 A critical health problems education program is established in the department.
 The program shall be a systematic and integrated program designed to provide appropriate learning experiences based on scientific knowledge of the human organism as it functions within its environment and designed to favorably influence the health, understanding, attitudes and practices of the individual child which will enable him or her to adapt to changing health problems of our society.
-The program shall be designed to educate youth with regard to critical health problems and shall include, but not be limited to, the following topics as the basis for comprehensive education curricula in all elementary and secondary schools: eentrolled - 1.
+The program shall be designed to educate youth with regard to critical health problems and shall include, but not be limited to, the following

+1 topics as the basis for comprehensive education curricula in all elementary and 2 secondary schools: controlled 3 1.
 Controlled substances, as defined in s.
-961.01 (4); controlled substance analogs, as defined in s.
-961.01 (4m); alcohol; and tobacco; mental. - 2.
-Mental health; sexually. - 3.
-Sexually transmitted diseases, including acquired immunodeficiency syndrome; human. - 4.
-Human growth and development; and. - 5.
-Other related health and safety topics as determined by the department. - (b) Participation in the human growth and development topic of the curricula described in par. (a) shall be entirely voluntary.
-The department may not require a school board to use a specific human growth and development curriculum.

-1 Section 34.
-Subchapter IV of chapter 139 [precedes 139.97] of the statutes is 2 created to read: 3 CHAPTER 139 4 SUBCHAPTER IV 5 MARIJUANA TAX AND REGULATION 6 139.97 Definitions.
-In this subchapter: 7 (1) "Department" means the department of revenue.
-8 (2) "Lot" means a definite quantity of marijuana or usable marijuana identified 9 by a lot number, every portion or package of which is consistent with the factors that 10 appear in the labeling.
-11 (3) "Lot number" means a number that specifies the person who holds a valid 12 permit under this subchapter and the harvesting or processing date for each lot.
-13 (4) "Marijuana" has the meaning given in s.
-961.70 (3).
-14 (5) "Marijuana distributor" means a person in this state who purchases or 15 receives usable marijuana from a marijuana processor and who sells or otherwise 16 transfers the usable marijuana to a marijuana retailer for the purpose of resale to 17 consumers.
-18 (6) "Marijuana processor" means a person in this state who processes 19 marijuana into usable marijuana, packages and labels usable marijuana for sale in 20 retail outlets, and sells at wholesale or otherwise transfers usable marijuana to 21 marijuana distributors.
-22 (7) "Marijuana producer" means a person in this state who produces marijuana 23 and sells it at wholesale or otherwise transfers it to marijuana processors.
-24 (8) "Marijuana retailer" means a person in this state that sells usable 25 marijuana at a retail outlet.
+961.01 (4); controlled substance 4 analogs, as defined in s.
+961.01 (4m); alcohol; and tobacco; mental.
+5 2.
+Mental health; sexually.
+6 3.
+Sexually transmitted diseases, including acquired immunodeficiency 7 syndrome ; human .
+8 4.
+Human growth and development; and.
+9 5.
+Other related health and safety topics as determined by the department.
+10 (b) Participation in the human growth and development topic of the curricula 11 described in par. (a) shall be entirely voluntary.
+The department may not require a 12 school board to use a specific human growth and development curriculum.
+13 Section 35.
+Subchapter IV of chapter 139 [precedes 139.97] of the statutes is 14 created to read: 15 CHAPTER 139 16 SUBCHAPTER IV 17 MARIJUANA TAX AND REGULATION 18 139.97 Definitions.
+In this subchapter: 19 (1) "Department" means the department of revenue.
+20 (2) "Lot" means a definite quantity of marijuana or usable marijuana identified 21 by a lot number, every portion or package of which is consistent with the factors that 22 appear in the labeling.
+23 (3) "Lot number" means a number that specifies the person who holds a valid 24 permit under this subchapter and the harvesting or processing date for each lot.
+25 (4) "Marijuana" has the meaning given in s.
+961.70 (2).